Ayesha Curry Morphs Into Platinum Blonde White Woman Of Color, Blows Up Twitter

 “You beautiful baby.
 And don’t let anybody tell you differently ok?
 I mean it.
 There’s just a bunch of meanies out there and I don’t like it.
 I don’t like it one bit.
 Do you boo boo.
 P.S. if the wig falls off I won’t tell anybody, I promise.
 Pinky promise.
 It be hilarious though, but won’t anybody know.
 Wait–that’s been you in this bed the whole time??
 I ain’t even know.
 Now I’m tripping”

-Ayesha later defended herself with a classy Twitter clapback that garnered far less attention.
+Ayesha later defended herself with a classy Twitter clap back that garnered far less attention.

-At this point, people are just shut in and bored but it’s nice to see the Currys are still going strong.
+At this point, people are just shut in and bored but it’s nice to see the Curry’s are still going strong.

 “We made a commitment early on in our marriage that our relationship needed to be solid in order for us to be the best parents and people to those who depend on us,” said Mrs. Curry about her marriage in an interview with purewow.com.